The Kreutzer Sonata: Summary

 During a train ride, Pozdnyshev overhears a conversation concerning marriage, divorce and love.
 When a woman argues that marriage should not be arranged but based on true love, he asks "what is love?" and points out that, if understood as an exclusive preference for one person, it often passes quickly.
 Convention dictates that two married people stay together, and initial love can quickly turn into hatred.
 He then relates how he used to visit prostitutes when he was young, and complains that women's dresses are designed to arouse men's desires.
 He further states that women will never enjoy equal rights to men as long as men view them as objects of desire, yet describes their situation as a form of power over men, mentioning how much of society is geared towards their pleasure and well-being and how much sway they have over men's actions.

-Pozdnyshev relates that after he meets and marries his wife, periods of passionate love and vicious fights alternate.
-She bears five children, and then receives contraceptives: "The last excuse for our swinish life – children – was then taken away, and life became viler than ever."
+Pozdnyshev relates that after he met and married his wife, periods of passionate love and vicious fights alternated.
+She bore him five children, and then received contraceptives: "The last excuse for our swinish life – children – was then taken away, and life became viler than ever."
 His wife takes a liking to a violinist, Troukhatchevsky, and the two perform Beethoven's Kreutzer Sonata (Sonata No. 9 in A Major for piano and violin, Op.
 47) together.
 Pozdnyshev complains that some music is powerful enough to change one's internal state to a foreign one.
 He hides his raging jealousy and goes on a trip, thinking that the violinist was about to move away; however, he is made aware from his wife's letter that the musician has not left, and has visited her instead.
 Returning early, he finds Troukhatchevsky and his wife sitting at the table and kills his wife with a dagger.
-The violinist escapes; Pozdnyshev states "I wanted to run after him, but remembered that it is ridiculous to run after one's wife's lover in one's socks; and I did not wish to be ridiculous but terrible."
+The violinist escapes; Pozdnyshev states, "I wanted to run after him, but remembered that it is ridiculous to run after one's wife's lover in one's socks; and I did not wish to be ridiculous but terrible."
 He realizes what he has done only a few days later, when he is led to his wife's funeral.
 He is acquitted of murder in light of his wife's apparent adultery.
 At the end of his tale, Pozdnyshev implores the narrator for forgiveness.

 Censorship

 Due to the unusual and scandalous nature of the work for that time, the publication of the Kreutzer Sonata in a magazine or in a separate publication was prohibited by censorship.
-Only after a conversation between Countess Alexandra Andreevna Tolstoy - Leo Tolstoy's great-aunt, the famous Alexandrine - a girl, chambermaid, tutor of Grand Duchess Maria Alexandrovna - with Emperor Alexander III, the emperor allowed the story to be published as part of the next volume of Tolstoy's collected works.
+Only after a conversation between Countess Alexandra Andreevna Tolstoy (Leo Tolstoy's great-aunt, the famous Alexandrine (a girl, chambermaid, tutor of Grand Duchess Maria Alexandrovna)) with Emperor Alexander III, did the emperor allow the story to be published as part of the next volume of Tolstoy's collected works.
 However, the censorship ban only increased the attractiveness of the story, which long before publication began to be distributed in lists and read in private homes.